MadBomber/aia/README.md

     brew install fzf

-You will also need to establish a directory in your file system where your prompt text files, last used parameters and usage log files are kept.
+You will also need to establish a directory in your filesystem where your prompt text files, last used parameters and usage log files are kept.

 Setup a system environment variable (envar) named "AIA_PROMPTS_DIR" that points to your prompts directory.
 The default is in your HOME directory named ".prompts".
 The envar "AIA_ROLES_PREFIX" points to your role prefix where you have prompts that define the different roles you want the LLM to assume when it is doing its work.
 The default roles prefix is "roles".